 Compensation & PayApril 17, 2026 · 8 min read · By Dan Stevens

-Same rank, same years of service, nearly $47K/year difference in total compensation.
+Same rank, same years of service, tens of thousands of dollars apart in total compensation.
 Here's how duty station geography creates massive pay gaps — and what that means for your assignments.

 Quick Answer

-• An E-5 with 6 years of service earns identical base pay ($4,110/month) regardless of duty station — but their total compensation can differ by nearly $47,000/year because of BAH
+• An E-5 with 6 years of service earns identical base pay ($4,110/month) regardless of duty station — but their total compensation can differ by roughly $37,000/year in civilian-equivalent terms because of BAH

-• The civilian salary equivalent — what someone would need to earn to match total compensation after taxes — spans from approximately $77,000 to $124,000/year across the full duty station spectrum
+• The civilian salary equivalent — what someone would need to earn to match total compensation — spans from approximately $79,000 to $116,000/year across the stations compared here

 The scenarios below use real 2026 data for illustration — actual outcomes depend on individual circumstances, duty station, rank, family situation, and financial decisions.

-Why do two E-5s with identical rank and time in service make $47,000 apart?
+Why do two E-5s with identical rank and time in service make tens of thousands of dollars apart?

 Consider two E-5s, both with 6 years of service, both married with dependents.
 Their base pay is identical: $4,110/month per the 2026 DFAS pay tables.
 Their BAS is identical: $476.95/month.
 They have the same rank, the same time in service, the same federal income tax on their base pay.

 One is stationed at Fort Sill, Oklahoma.
-One is stationed at Pearl Harbor, Hawaii.
+One is stationed in San Diego, California.

-Their total compensation packages are nearly $47,000 apart.
+Their total compensation packages are roughly $37,000 apart in civilian-equivalent terms.

 This is not a bug in military pay.
 It is intentional — BAH is designed to cover local housing costs, and housing costs vary enormously across the United States.
 But it has real consequences for how service members evaluate duty stations, negotiate assignment preferences, and plan their financial lives.